 - In Oolite, most of the noises you hear are electronically rendered by your cockpit and concern your ship's status.
 You don't hear passing ships, streaking missiles, etc. You only hear enemy lasers or missiles when they impact your shields or hull.
 Even your own engines are completely silent, aside from Witchspace jumps and using your injectors for a speed boost.

 - Zaxxon has noisy "space wind" throughout the gameplay.

 - One of the maps in MechWarrior, HPG Manifold, is on an airless moon and averts this trope by only letting the player hear sounds that could be transmitted through their 'mech's body (weapon impacts, the player's own weapons firing, footsteps, jump-jets, etc) which can make things difficult at times as you won't be able to hear any gunfire or weapon impacts on the terrain.
-Switch to 3rd person view (where you're view comes from a UAV hovering behind your 'mech) and you won't hear any sound effects at all.
+Switch to 3rd person view (where your view comes from a UAV hovering behind your 'mech) and you won't hear any sound effects at all.

 - The EVA sequences in Alien: Isolation are pretty much silent except for things physically touching the players space suit, or touching something that is touching your space suit.
 If the player is using headphones, the game will actually appropriately distort the perceived directions of some noises.

 - Although the game Rodina has mostly accurate physics, guns, engines, and ship destructions are all audible to the player.

 - Call Of Duty Infinite Warfare, works around this by having the capital ships and starfighter pilot helmets enable artificial audio.